EmperorSmiles/EmperorSmiles/README.md

 *Designing the future, powering the present.*

-*Building CLI and developer tools with Go and Rust*
+*Exploring CLI and developer tooling with Go and Rust.*